basteyy/plates-local-assets-copy/README.md

-# plates-local-assets-copy
+# Plates Local Assets Copy Extension

-A plugin for pure php based template engine [plates](https://platesphp.com/) which downloads remote assets to local cache
+A plugin for the pure PHP template engine [plates](https://platesphp.com/).
+The extension downloads remote assets to local cache and provide the local public URL instead.
+More or less for local (offline) development.

 ## Setup